 All information, advice and guidance is provided impartially to all students and free of bias.
 Students are encouraged to look at careers and courses outside the traditional gender stereotypes.
-All students with SEND and/or looked after are entitled to transition plans.
+All students with SEND and/or looked after are entitled to transitionplans.
 Where a student has an Education Health Care Plan, all reviews of that plan from Year 9 onwards includes a focus on preparing them for adulthood, independent living, employment and participation in society.
-Students with additional needs and/or looked after will receive independent and impartial advice about mainstream education, training and employment opportunities on offer regardless of their individual circumstances to support them for the next phase of education or training and beyond into adult life.
+Students with additional needs and/or looked after will receive independent and impartial advice about mainstream education, trainingand employment opportunities on offer regardless of their individual circumstances to support them for the next phase of education or training and beyond into adult life.

-Additional activities and events are open to students through afterschool clubs (ie STEM), trips, Southern Universities Network, etc.
+Additional activities and events are open to students through Challenge Club, afterschool clubs (ie STEM), trips, Southern Universities Network and opportunities with UNLOC (Enterprise Academy).